Hhkwairanga/Hhkwairanga/README.md

 ---

 ### 2025 Goals
-- Successfully begin MSc **IT for the Energy Industry** at Robert Gordon University.
+- Begin an **MSc in IT for the Energy Industry** in the UK to strengthen my expertise in energy-focused digital innovation.
 - Develop and deploy **faceTrack** and **Suspect Management System** into full SaaS products.
 - Advance my proposed research on **real-time fuel efficiency optimization** using embedded systems.
 - Expand mentoring and training for students and graduates in **Python, data analysis, and energy IT**.